What Is The Problem Of Induction

 The problem of induction has profound implications for various fields of knowledge, including:

 • Science: Scientific theories are based on inductive reasoning.
 Scientists observe patterns in the natural world and formulate theories to explain these patterns.
-However, the problem of induction suggests that there's no guarantee that these theories will continue to hold true in the future.
+Even so, the problem of induction suggests that there's no guarantee that these theories will continue to hold true in the future.

 • Everyday Life: We rely on inductive reasoning in countless aspects of our daily lives, from predicting the weather to making decisions about our health.
 The problem of induction reminds us that our beliefs about the world are ultimately based on assumptions that can't be logically justified.